-When Dr. Jesin has given you the green light that you’ve healed enough to brush and floss around the implant site, you can take care of your new implant with good oral hygiene and proper dental care, the same way you do your natural teeth.
+When Drs.
+Jesin and Lytle have given you the green light that you’ve healed enough to brush and floss around the implant site, you can take care of your new implant with good oral hygiene and proper dental care, the same way you do your natural teeth.
 Dental implants are a true tooth replacement, which means if you keep your mouth healthy and see your dentist regularly, your implants can last a lifetime.

 What is the recovery like after dental implant placement?

 Initially, you will want to stick with a diet of soft foods and then avoid chewing on the implant sites.
 Most patients are back to their regular routines within a few days after the placement of their implants.
 We will walk you through the process of your aftercare and post-surgical instructions before your treatment begins.

 What will I use to chew with while my implants heal?

 Your custom and permanent crown will usually be placed on your dental implant post once the implant post has fused with the bone in your jaw.
 While the implant heals, you have a few options for temporary artificial teeth.
 A temporary bridge can be made, and, in the case of multiple implants, your current denture can be modified.
 If you prefer non-removable teeth during the healing phase of your treatment, you can have temporary transitional crowns made and placed.
 Whatever your choice is while you wait for your permanent crown, you will not have to live with a gap in your mouth.

 It is our privilege to offer you the best care possible, so please feel free to contact us today at (616) 369-0360 to speak with one of our knowledgeable staff members.